Public Safety in Conway

 Prescription Drug Drop-Off Boxes

 The Beaver County District Attorney's Office encourages residents to remove unneeded medications from their homes.
 This reduces access to addictive medications for accidental misuse or criminal abuse.
 The drop-off boxes provide an environmentally safe alternative to disposing the medications in landfills and sewer systems.
 DO NOT deposit syringes or liquids in the box.
-Boxes can be found in the locations in this link.
+Box locations can be found in this link.

 District Justice Judge Edward E. Howe